1. Introduction

 Update/edit a Data Store using the following steps:

-Step 4 > Click on the 'Submit' button.
+- Step 3 > Click on the 'Save' button.

 2.4.
 Delete

-Step 2 > Click on the More (
+- Step 2 > Click on the More icon in the top right corner.

-Step 3 > From the dropdown, select 'Delete'.
+- Step 3 > From the dropdown, select 'Delete.'

 3. Azure Blob Datastore